AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Symptoms

-• Rough idle or noticeable engine shake
+• Rough idle with a noticeable shake that often feels “rhythmic”

-• Reduced power, especially under load
+• Reduced power with poor throttle response, especially under load

 Common Causes